By Kayla Armstrong —

 Christian friend MC Hammer tweeted on the announcement of her death.
 “Today my friend & Sister Denise Katrina Matthews aka #Vanity passed away.
 She absolutely loved GOD unto salvation.
 Rest in his Glory.”

-Kayla Armstrong is a sophomore at the Lighthouse Christian Academy in Santa Monica.
+Kayla Armstrong is a student at the Lighthouse Christian Academy in Santa Monica.